 The Quran, like all divine Scriptures, contains God's law.
 The Quran contains rules and laws that define the rituals and practices of worship as well the means to attain righteousness and ultimately salvation.
 The Quran always offers firm and straightforward solutions and is not interested in half solutions.
 If more than one solution is offered the second solution is offered only as a concession granted for difficult or unusual situations.

 The Quran presents man with the invitation to accept God spiritually as well as intellectually.
 The invitation to reflect on God's signs and revelations is well pronounced throughout the Quran.
 The Quran condemns dogmatic and unverified convictions.
 Verse 17:36 provides an invitation to only uphold that which we have verified for ourselves.
 While numerous other verses invite us to reflect on God's infinite signs found in the universe around us:

-"Why do they not study the Quran carefully?
-Do they have locks on their minds?"
+"Do they not reflect on the Quran or are there locks on their hearts?"
 47:24

-"They remember God while standing, sitting, and on their sides, and they reflect upon the creation of the heavens and the earth ....... " 3:191
+"Those who remember God while standing, sitting and on their sides and they reflect upon the creation of the heavens and the earth ....... " 3:191

 The link between the proof and the Quran in the same verse is self-evident.